 Q7: How does Shemaroo’s library grow, and what role does it play?

 We’ve been focusing on celebrating milestone anniversaries, such as movies turning 25 years old.
-We’ve refreshed the presentation of these films through thumbnails, carousels, and new ways of showcasing them on our app.
+We’ve refreshed the presentation of these films through thumbnails, carousels, and new ways of showcasing them on our OTT platform.
 We’ve also done creative things like highlighting iconic characters and actors during birthday celebrations.
 These initiatives bring a new perspective to classic content, enhancing its appeal to today’s audience.

 Yes, we’ve re-released films like ‘Jab We Met’, ‘Kalia’ and ‘Hera Pheri’ (1976) in theaters.
 The decision to re-release a film is based on its relevance and the potential audience it can attract.
 We work closely with theater exhibitors to determine which films would benefit from a theatrical re-release.